Blog Fitness Fitness Tips Shoulder Mobility Exercises & Stretches For Better Range Of Motion

 3. Lift your right hand up, sending your gaze up with it, and then follow your right hand down as you thread it beneath your left arm.

-4. Sink into the stretch as much as possible by keeping your hips high while allowing your chest to rest on or come close to the ground.
+4. Sink into the stretch as far as feels comfortable by keeping your hips high while allowing your chest to rest on or come close to the ground.
 Keep the hips pushed back and up, and avoid crunching your neck by placing some of your body weight on your left palm.

 5. Hold the position for 30 seconds to a minute.